 Prayer.
 No joke probably the most important thing on this list.
 God’s Word is incredible and to fully understand it we need His help.

 I also encourage you to pray throughout your study time.
-Their has been moments when studying scripture that I am confused or unsure.
+There have been moments when studying scripture that I am confused or unsure.
 I will stop and ask the Lord to make things clear to me.
-Then their has been moments when all the dots connect and spiritual truth is revealed to me.
+Then there have been moments when all the dots connect and spiritual truth is revealed to me.